virtualstaticvoid/heroku-docker-r/README.md

 Support has been added for [packrat][packrat] and [renv][renv] package managers.

 **NOTE**: Docker *is not required* to be installed on your machine, unless you need to build and run the images locally.
-For the most common use cases, you will probably use the default setup, so it won't be necessary to have docker installed.
+For the most common use cases, you can probably use the default configuration so it won't be necessary to have docker installed.

 ## Usage